suny-downstate-medical-center/netpyne/doc/source/reference.rst

 * **sec** (optional) - Name of target section on the postsynaptic neuron (e.g. ``'soma'``).
 	If omitted, defaults to 'soma' if exists, otherwise to first section in the cell sections list.

-	If ``synsPerConn`` > 1, a list of sections or sectionList can be specified, and synapses will be distributed uniformly along the specified section(s), taking into account the length of each section.
+	If ``synsPerConn`` > 1, and a list of sections or sectionList is specified, synapses will be distributed uniformly along the specified section(s), taking into account the length of each section.

+	If ``synsPerConn`` == 1, and list of sections or sectionList is specified, synapses (one per presynaptic cell) will be placed in sections randomly selected from the list (note that the random section and location will go hand in hand, i.e. same random index used for both).

 * **loc** (optional) - Location of target synaptic mechanism (e.g. ``0.3``)
 	If omitted, defaults to 0.5.